-- All Quizzes allow three attempts.
+- WebAssign Quizzes allow three attempts, while Cumulative Assessments allow only one attempt.
 You are graded question-by-question, with the best score on each question from either attempt being used.

 Questions are graded separately, but parts of a question are graded together.
 If you want to get full credit on a multi-part question, you must get all parts correct in the same submission.

 Be aware of the time.
 WebAssign will log you out and not tell you after some time.
 This will result in your answers just vanishing.
 Save you answers often to prevent this.

 - After the due date of a homework assignment, you can click on the assignment link to access the "Practice another Version" and the "Solution" features of the system.
 In particular full detailed solutions are available for each problem after the due date for you to study.